LessLawn.com... when lawn isn't your ideal landscape

 As for those bees in the clover, in Clover Lawns - Alternatives to Lawn Grass, David Beaulieu assures us that "if you are allergic to bee stings, to be on the safe side you can simply mow more frequently during the blooming season."

-Christie Keith writes about the benefits of clover in lawns (including making them more dog-proof) in Redefining Lawns.
+Christie Keith writes about the benefits of clover in lawns (including making them more dog-proof).

 Now is a great time to embrace clover in your lawn, since it seems to be coming back into fashion.
 If neighbors look askance, simply share this recent story from a popular gardening magazine.